finlayacourt/sveltekit-ecommerce/README.md

 - Backend and frontend written using **SvelteKit**
 - Products, stock, carts and checkouts stored on Shopify’s **Storefront API**.
 - The backend interacts with Shopify using a handmade, type-safe **GraphQL** client.
-- When a checkout is created, an additional packing charge is added by the backend.
 - Responsive images using carefully chosen media conditions and automatically generated `srcset` tag.